hvasbath/beat/README.md

 Documentation of the current version moved to the pyrocko server can be found here: https://pyrocko.org/beat/

-Based on pyrocko, theano and pymc3
+Based on pyrocko, pytensor and pymc

 ## Tutorials
 Step by step points on how to use the tool for several scenarios can be found here: